top of page

 Cataracts

 Treatment typically involves surgery to remove and replace the lens.
-This procedure, known as cataract surgery, is typically performed by a veterinary ophthalmologist and can restore vision in most dogs.
+This procedure, known as cataract surgery, can restore vision in most dogs.

 Obesity